What Are The 10 Undiscovered Islands?

 2. The Southern Namib

+Located southwest of Namibia, Southern Namib has little rainfall and is home to several natural sand dunes.
 The desert measures 977 square miles, making it one of the largest in Africa.
-The average temperature there is between 35- and 50-degrees Fahrenheit for most of the year, according to NASA’s Earth Observatory.
+According to NASA’s Earth Observatory, the average temperature there is between 35- and 50 degrees Fahrenheit for most of the year.

-In addition to its size, which makes it one of the largest Dune Systems in Subsaharan Africa, within this vast expanse are some fascinating facts about a place that many have yet to explore:
+In addition to its size, which makes it one of the largest Dune Systems in Subsaharan Africa, within this vast expanse are some fascinating facts about a place that many have yet to explore.
+German colonialist and explorer Johann Rebmann made the first human-recorded sighting in 1845.
+He found a camel caravan of vast size, numbering over 300 beasts the following year.

 3. Son Doong Cave